ualibweb/SmiNav/README.md

 ### FAQ

-1. If Python dependencies installation fails, delete .venv in /smiNav folder before trying again.
+1. If Python dependencies installation fails with SmiNav, delete the created .venv folder before trying again.
 Typical failure is not having Python 3 or Python venv installed.

 2. Testing - We have last tested SmiNav with Godot v.4.2.1, RDKit 2023.09.05, and Python 3.11.
 See also the Godot minimum requirements: https://docs.godotengine.org/en/stable/about/system_requirements.html